Optimizing board level embedded hardware with shared (interleave) memory, containing processors and video devices, using sync and phase lock methods

 - Free (expired), US-patent 6,262,695 V-Lock (pixel clock subtraction).

 The Mimax Network hardware graphics adapter compression (note above), has some similarity of the ARM Frame-Buffer-Compression patent (aka AFBC, from Arm inc. Rather than from the SOC chip to the display inches distance, it can prevent re-transmission of display data on both a pixel or maco-block level, locally (inches) to world wide geographic distances.
-Hardware feedback video loops are more detailed in other Mimax white papers.
+Hardware feedback video loops are detailed in separate Mimax white paper.

 5.1 Sync and Phase Lock Display-Raster-Out and MIPI-Camera-Input of ARM SoC

 Pixel Clock Subtraction (PCS), is a method that gently brings multiple digital periodic processes into phase lock of a master, by gating only a few clocks off at a time; this is a more gentle process as not to interfere with DRAM refresh, than the ARM Gate-Clock Command (GCC) method.

 In some cases DRAM refresh that is sometimes not well described in data sheets of ARM and PIC processors, can have its clock dependent on other processes.
 This is also the case with pixel clocks in some GPU chips, whereas non datasheet detailed DRAM refresh can be pixel clock dependent.

 PCS automatically recovers phase lock if lock is lost, and a latch can grab the XOR gate condition to monitor if phase lock has been lost.
 ARM GCC recall requires a software command to initiate it, and another software command to turn the clocks back on.
 GCC with software involved, only a near phase lock can be established.
 Thus the number of cycles involved to measure relative phase lock quality can be extensive, and basically is not practiced with the ARM GCC method, except for power savings.